 - Each time a spirit-wracked priest casts a miracle, they take an unblockable single to the head and chest which can not be healed by any means.

 - A priest must atone for their sins if they wish to become un-spirit-wracked.

 - Spirit wracking will take effect when the priest next performs their daily prayer for spirit.

-If a priest breaks the strictures of their god, then they become Spirit-Wracked when they next pray for spirit.
-This is an extremely painful process, during which the priest loses most of their ability to cast miracles.
+If a priest breaks the strictures of their god, then they become Spirit-wracked.
+This usually occurs when they next pray for spirit, though in some cases it is immediate.
+Spirit-wracking is an extremely painful process, during which the priest loses most of their ability to cast miracles.
 In addition, any Holy Symbols the priest possesses burn white hot until removed.
-If the holy symbol was inscribed on a body location, that location is destroyed (as if reduced to -3 hits), otherwise the Holy Symbol is painful but causes no mechanical damage.
+If the holy symbol was inscribed on a body location, that location is destroyed (as if reduced to -3 hits) over the course of 15 seconds, otherwise the Holy Symbol is painful but causes no mechanical damage.

 In order to become un-spirit-wracked, a priest must atone for their sins.
 This usually means making some major act of atonement, such as going on a quest to seek redemption.
 It is not possible to atone in downtime.
 Atonement is handled by the ref-team.
 The difficulty of atonement may depend on the God in question and on the severity or extent of the breaking of the strictures.

 Note: Becoming spirit-wracked is sometimes self-reffing (the refs are not omniscient).
-If you believe that your character may have broken a stricture, see a ref.
-In addition, if the ref team believes you have broken the strictures, they may spirit-wrack you.
+If you believe that your character may have seriously broken a stricture, see a ref.
+Alternatively, you may choose to take the effects of a spirit-wrack immediately after you feel your character has seriously broken a stricture.
+In addition, if the ref team believes you have broken the strictures, they may spirit-wrack you in downtime.